hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 Moving on through the ipdmqmc table we've set the the ``initial_matrix`` to be the free electron density matrix, i.e., Fermi-Dirac like.
 Additionally we're using the ``grand_canonical_initialisation`` option to initialise this density matrix (see [Malone15]_).
-This is the recommended method to initialise the density matrix, the Metropolis algorithm should only be used for testing.
+This is the recommended method to initialise the density matrix; the Metropolis algorithm should only be used for testing.

-Finally we will use the asymmetric form of the original ip-dmqmc algorithm by specifying symmetric=false.
+Finally we will use the asymmetric form of the original IP-DMQMC algorithm by specifying symmetric=false.
 The symmetric algorithm is somewhat experimental but can lead to better estimates for quantities other that the internal energy especially at lower temperatures.

+.. [review] - JSS: brief explanation why symmetric helps and reference to the preprint (once available).

 Running the code

 .. code-block:: bash

-    ./hande.x ipdmqmc_ueg.lua > ipdmqmc_ueg.out
+    $ hande.x ipdmqmc_ueg.lua > ipdmqmc_ueg.out

 and analysing the :download:`output <calcs/dmqmc/ipdmqmc_ueg.out>`:

+.. [review] - JSS: similar note about analysed output.

 .. code-block:: bash

-    ./finite_temp_analysis.py ipdmqmc_ueg.out > ipdmqmc_ueg_block.out
+    $ finite_temp_analysis.py ipdmqmc_ueg.out > ipdmqmc_ueg_block.out

 we find